SUMA president wants PST cut from municipal building projects | CBC News

-The president of the Saskatchewan Urban Municipalities Association (SUMA) says he wants to see changes to how the provincial government taxes building projects.
+Saskatchewan Urban Municipalities Association president Gordon Barnhart says he wants to see changes to how the provincial government taxes building projects.

 In 2017, the provincial government started charging the six per cent Provincial Sales Tax (PST) on construction.